renmeii/SATpwnlugin/README.md

 -   **On-Screen Display:** Shows the current operating mode directly on the Pwnagotchi's e-ink screen for at-a-glance status awareness.
 -   **Performance Optimized:** Caching layers and calculation throttling have been implemented to reduce CPU load and ensure the plugin runs smoothly on all Raspberry Pi models.
 -   **Persistent Memory:** Remembers all seen access points and clients by saving its memory to a JSON file.
 -   **Tactical Dashboard:** A comprehensive web UI to monitor the plugin's status, live stats, channel weights, and a detailed view of the AP/client memory.
-The dashboard also displays live GPS data.
--   **Exclusive Mode:** "main.disable_defaults = true" to ensure SATpwn is tthe only scanning and attack logic!
+-   **Exclusive Mode:** "main.disable_defaults = true" to ensure SATpwn is the only scanning and attack logic!
 ## How It Works

 ### 1. AP & Client Memory